-In its PEA version, all the industrial activities (mine, concentrator and services) of the Project were located at the Lac Guéret site.
-For this Feasibility Study, all activities except mining and crushing were moved to a new site located in the city of Baie-Comeau.
-For clarity reasons, the following chapters of this report have been split into two sub-chapters, one for each site:
+In its Preliminary Economic Assessment (PEA) version, all the industrial activities (mine, concentrator and services) of the Project were located at the Lac Guéret site.
+Since the 2015 Feasibility Study, all activities except mining were moved to a new site located in the city of Baie-Comeau.
+For clarity, the following chapters of this Report have been split into two sub-chapters, one for each site: